Natural Resources & Biodiversity

 Through our thorough review process and associated conservation efforts, Antero has conserved 443 acres of habitat for endangered bats in West Virginia and Ohio, installed 266 bat boxes (man-made habitats for bats) on Antero sites to provide habitat for threatened and endangered bats, and performed large scale data collection efforts throughout our operating areas to determine absence of those bats.

 In addition to efforts protecting threatened and endangered species, Antero implements best management practices in all of our construction and development activities.
 For example, when trees are cut for projects, they are stacked strategically to enhance wildlife habitat.
-Right of Ways are stabilized and reseeded with seed mixes that provide wildlife habitat and food sources.
+Right of ways are stabilized and reseeded with seed mixes that provide wildlife habitat and food sources.
+During the initial assessment and before construction, all aquatic features are marked with biodegradable flagging.
 Antero also believes in reducing our impact beyond our projects.
 The corporate headquarters in Denver, CO are LEED Certified and all Antero buildings have an extensive recycling program.